This site is intended for US healthcare professionals.

 Patient Baseline Characteristics at Randomization

-Barhemsys: Proven Effective for Your Patients Suffering From PONV After Failed Prophylaxis
+Barhemsys 10 mg: Proven Effective for Your Patients With Breakthrough PONV After Failed Prophylaxis

 At 24 hours